gukazma/3DWorld-Generate/README.md

 # Generate 3D world
-This project shows how to use the Stone engine to generate a 3D world
+This project shows how to use the Stone Engine to generate a 3D world

 ## How to build